BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Terror (Hobbit)

-**ACTIVE/PASSIVE RULES**

-- **With Me Lads!** `PASSIVE` - Other friendly Ruffian models treat Sid as a banner.
+- **With Me Lads!** `PASSIVE`

+Other friendly Ruffian models treat Sid as a banner.

-- **Put 'em in Chains** `ACTIVE` - If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
+- **Put 'em in Chains** `ACTIVE`

+If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
 If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the Paralyse Magic Power.
 However, the effects will not immediately end should this model have no Will points or be slain.

-- **Brawler** `ACTIVE` - If he is outnumbered in a Combat, Sid may re-roll rolls of a natural 1 in his Duel roll.
+- **Brawler** `ACTIVE`

+If he is outnumbered in a Combat, Sid may re-roll rolls of a natural 1 in his Duel roll.
 Sid also never counts as Unarmed.

 </div>